How to buy GlaxoSmithKline shares

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until GlaxoSmithKline reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$34.38, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of GlaxoSmithKline, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of GlaxoSmithKline.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 🧪How we chose these brokersFor our Top Picks, we compared our Finder partners using a proprietary algorithm in August 2020.
 Keep in mind that our top picks may not always be the best for you, and you're encouraged to compare for yourself to find one that works for you.
 Read our full methodology here to find out more.

 What's in this guide?

 - Is GlaxoSmithKline stock a buy or sell?

 - Are GlaxoSmithKline shares over-valued?